 The service period must begin upon the commencement of service at the new duty station and end on the last day of a pay period.
 The commencement of the service period may be delayed under certain conditions described in 5 CFR 575.210(b).

 Retention Incentives—An agency may pay a retention incentive to a current employee if the agency determines that the unusually high or unique qualifications of the employee or a special need of the agency for the employee’s services makes it essential to retain the employee and that the employee would be likely to leave in the absence of a retention incentive.
 Under 5 CFR 5 CFR 575.306, the agency must consider and document the quality and availability of the potential sources of employees identified in its succession plan.
-Also, an agency must review all retention incentive authorizations at least annually to ensure they are still warranted and end them if they are not.
+Also, an agency must review all retention incentive authorizations at least annually.

 An agency may pay a retention incentive to an employee who would be likely to leave for a different position in the federal service before the closure or relocation of the employee’s office, facility, activity, or organization, but not for any other reason.
 Incentives also may be paid to a group of employees under the same standards.
 See the fact sheet at www.opm.gov/policy-data-oversight/pay-leave/pay-administration.